connected-autonomous-mobility/diyrobocar_docker_agent_pln/README.md

 # diyrobocar_docker_agent_pln
-public docker agent for racing diyrobocars on Unity simulator
+HowTo prepare a public docker agent for racing diyrobocars on Unity simulator to avoid high latency issues.

 *This version only works with version 4.x!
 Lidar is configured but does not work.*